 State law defines a “vicious dog” in part as either:

-As the term implies, a “potentially dangerous dog” has not caused as much harm as a vicious dog, but still has engaged in attacks that caught authorities’ attention.
+As the term implies, a “potentially dangerous dog” has not caused as much harm as a vicious dog but still has engaged in attacks that caught authorities’ attention.
 To be labeled “potentially dangerous,” a dog must either:

-Owners may keep a potentially dangerous dog, but the law requires that they keep the dog indoors or within a securely fenced yard at all times, or on a “substantial leash, of appropriate length” being held by a responsible adult.
+Owners may keep a potentially dangerous dog, but the law requires that they keep the dog indoors or within a securely fenced yard at all times or on a “substantial leash, of appropriate length,” being held by a responsible adult.
 Once a dog has been named vicious, local animal control can destroy it, or the court must impose conditions on the owner to protect the dog from the public.

 For the victim of a dog bite, punishing the animal or its owner may be less important than getting compensation for his or her injuries.
 The first step in pursuing a claim is to find an experienced personal injury attorney to help you.